 A magnificently ruined face!

 "I guess Paladin is so attractive to women because he's so formidable, yet so gentle at the same time," said Richard Boone in 1962.

 As for looking like a Hollywood "leading man"?
 Well, take a look at what the entertainment industry thought of his looks, and remember he was one of the top three television shows in the nation.

 "Not a handsome man by Hollywood standards, Boone has a nose faintly reminiscent of the late W. C. Fields and pale blue eyes that cannot be described as deep or burning or penetrating.
 He has had to crash Hollywood on the strength of his craftsmanship and abundant energy," wrote TV Guide in 1958.

 "Boone's face, of which a girl I once knew said, 'It's so ugly, it's beautiful,' could be that of a medieval seigneur about to exercise his Droit.
 A medieval seigneur, I might add, recently stung by hunting wasps, for the face is pocked and puffy, and, in Boone's words, more 'interesting' than handsome." this from writer Richard Gehman in 1961

-All this praise, yet during the 1960s, Boone appeared regularly on other television programs.
-He was an occasional guest panelist and also a mystery guest on What's My Line?, the Sunday Night CBS-TV quiz show.
+All this praise, yet during the 1960s, Boone appeared regularly on other television programs as an occasional guest panelist and also a mystery guest on What's My Line?, the Sunday Night CBS-TV quiz show.
 He talked with host John Charles Daly about their days working together on the TV show The Front Page.
 Boone also had his own television anthology, The Richard Boone Show.
-Even though it aired only from 1963 to 1964, he received his fourth Emmy nomination in 1964.
+Even though it aired only from 1963 to 1964, he received his fourth Emmy nomination for it in 1964.